javajosh/simpatico/stree2.md

 The convention I have selected is to reserve number typed input to do both tasks.

   1. Negative integers select rows.
 Subsequent input is added here.
   1. Positive integers select nodes.
-A new row is formed, parented to the node.
+A new row is formed, parented to the numbered node.

 ```js
 // import {assertEquals} from "/core.js";